kjcartledge/Bunny/GettingStarted.md

 - [Cleaning up](#quick_cleanup)

 ### <a name="quick_setup">Setup</a>

+#### Requirements
+Ensure your system meets the following requirements:
+- 1 GB RAM minimum, 2 GB RAM recommended
+- 300 MB hard disk space + at least 1 GB for caches
+- 1024x768 minimum screen resolution
+- Mac OS X 10.8+ OR Microsoft Windows 10/8/7/Vista/2003/XP (incl.64-bit) OR Linux with GNOME or KDE desktop
+- Java JDK version 1.8.0+
+- Internet Access

+#### Setting Up Intellij IDEA Community Edition
+0. If you already have Intellij IDEA Community Edition installed, check that it is build version 162.2032 or higher, if so, skip to step 3.
+If not, update to the latest version or goto step 1.
+1. Download the Intellij IDEA Community Edition from the [offical website](https://www.jetbrains.com/idea/download/#)
+2. Install Intellij IDEA by following the install instructions for your operating system provided on the download page linked above.
+3. Install the Scala Language plugin

 ### <a name="quick_working">Working on the project</a>
 ### <a name="quick_submit">Submitting the results</a>
 ### <a name="quick_cleanup">Cleaning up</a>